 Emily founded Knoxville Counseling Services, PLLC in 2015 and serves as President and CEO.
 She is a Licensed Professional Counselor and Collaborative Divorce Coach.
-She received her Bachelor of Science degree from the College of William & Mary, and her Master of Science in Counseling and Counselor Education from Indiana University in 2010.
+She received her Bachelor of Science in Psychology from the College of William & Mary, and her Master of Education. in Counseling and Counselor Education from Indiana University.
 Emily has been providing counseling services to individuals and families in Knoxville since 2011.

 Courtney Brandon, LPC/MHSP

 Courtney is a licensed professional counselor in the state of Tennessee.
 She received her Bachelor of Arts degree from the University of Tennessee, and her Master of Education degree from Lincoln Memorial University in 2013.
 She has worked with children, adolescents and families in conflict or with behavioral and emotional issues since 2006 in a variety of clinical and advocate roles.
 Courtney joined KCS in 2016 and is the Vice President and Director of Business Operations.
 Prior to private practice, she was a child and family therapist at a community agency and worked primarily with children and families with a history of trauma, abuse and separation.
 She also served as the facility director of the agency and was responsible for both clinical oversight and day-to-day business operations.